Saving & Spending Budgeting & Expenses

 OUR VIEW

-Rocket Money is a powerful budgeting app that improved my handling of finances — an often dreaded subject.
-This tool consolidates my entire financial picture, including my bank accounts, credit cards, investments, and even non-liquid assets like my car, into a simple and visually appealing interface that eliminates the stress of reviewing my finances.
+Rocket Money is a powerful budgeting app that improved my finances by consolidating my bank accounts, credit cards, investments, and even non-liquid assets, like my car, into a simple and visually appealing interface.
+I found it easy to use, and it followed through on claims to help me save money.

-When I first set up Rocket Money on my phone, it dug up a forgotten Uber One subscription, helped me cancel it, and offered to negotiate a lower rate on my monthly T-Mobile internet bill.
+When I first set up Rocket Money, it dug up a forgotten subscription, helped me cancel it, and offered to negotiate a lower rate on my monthly internet bill.

 Pros